Cathedral roof sphere

 - Crane counterweight weight

 What is the weight of the counterweight of a crane that lifts a 20 t weight?
 The arm's length is 15 m, and the arm's length with the counterweight is 10 m.
-Write the answer in tons. - Cu wire
+Write the answer in tons. - Concrete column

 Copper wire has a length l = 820 m and diameter d = 10 mm.
 Calculate the weight if the density of copper is ρ = 8500 kg/m³.
-Please result round to one decimal place. - Concrete column
+Please result round to one decimal place. - Observatory

-The observatory dome has the shape of a hemisphere with a diameter d = 10 m.
-Calculate the surface. - Hemisphere - roof
+An observatory dome has the shape of a hemisphere with diameter d = 10 m.
+Calculate its surface area. - Hemisphere - roof

 The shape of the observatory dome is close to the hemisphere.
 Its outer diameter is 11 m.
 How many kilograms of paint and how many liters of thinner are used for its double coat if you know that 1 kg of paint diluted with 1 deciliter of thinner will paint - Crane lifting time